Hugo0o0/frontendmentor/README.md

 ### What i learned

-- I learned passing all available props to the my custom button
+- I learned passing all available props to the my custom button.

 ### Screenshot